Question – May I use my SCCCA Membership Pass to attend a concert somewhere else?

 Question – How does one learn about concerts elsewhere?

 Answer – The Live on Stage Northwest Representatives send SCCCA a list of the participating CCAs in Idaho, western Montana, Washington, Oregon, and northern California and their Live on Stage-affiliated concerts; sometimes additional concerts are also listed.
-The 2015-16 lists are now posted on our Membership page.
+The 2017-18 lists are now posted on our Membership page.
+We expect the 2018-19 lists to be available to us by September 2018

 Question – What about other areas?